drift-labs/swift/README.md

 There are 3 server components:

-- **Server Server**: HTTP server for receiving signed order messages from takers e.g. via the UI
+- **Swift Server**: HTTP server for receiving signed order messages from takers e.g. via the UI
 - **Ws Server**: Ws server for broadcasting taker orders to market makers
 - **Confirmation Server**: Provides API for server progress tracking